Win your way to APT Manila Classic 2025 | Over 120 seats to be won | $50,000 Main Event bonus for Natural8 Qualifiers only

 In this situation, it seems clear-cut.
 What can possibly be in their range?
 Aces would most likely have a 4-bet pre-flop, so the only real danger is a flopped set.
 That’s a very real threat, but it’s not especially likely.
 Call the bet and see what your opponent does on the turn.

 If they check, you can feel confident about your hand and bet.
-But if they bet, look to control the pot as it’s going to be difficult to give up.
+You don't want to give them any free cards.
+But if they bet, look to control the size of the pot as it’s going to be difficult to give up.

 Scarier Flops